BinyamMamo/alx-system_engineering-devops/0x12-web_stack_debugging_2/README.md

 ![" "](https://media1.tenor.com/m/ZA5nWPkUU7UAAAAC/linux-homer.gif)

 This project is part of the system engineering and DevOps track at ALX.
 It involves debugging a web stack to ensure proper functionality and performance.
+The project is focused on controlling users in action and ensuring that they have the necessary permissions to perform their tasks.
+The project also involves using the `sudo` command to run software as another user to troubleshoot permission issues.

 ## Tasks